 Tim Wilson (1961-2014) was a stand-up comedian and country music artists whose acts typically combined original songs with stand-up comedy.
 A self-described libertarian, Wilson would sometimes include politics in his comedy routines.
-He was know as the road dog due to his constant travelling.
+He was known as the road dog due to his constant traveling.
 I personally had the fortune of catching on of his live shows in 2009 when I was visiting the casino at the French Lick Resort in Indiana.
 He was performing with Donnie Baker.
 It was a great Labor Day vacation.
 I got to see one of my favorite comedians and I won a large jackpot that paid for my trip.

 Among his most well-known songs are “Garth Brooks Has Ruined My Life” from 1993 and “The Ballad of John Rocker” from 2000.

 Throughout his career, he released over a dozen record albums and was a recurring appearance on radio shows such as Big Band Bubba, John Boy and Billy, and The Bob & Tom Show.